aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 | AWS Toolkit for Visual Studio | Supported |
 | AWS Toolkit for JetBrains     | Supported |

-The JetBrains AWS Toolkit S3 tab (see below) exposes Size and Date fields and the list can be sorted on these columns.
-Implementing such a tab is a "phase 2" priority for the VSCode S3 experience.
+The JetBrains AWS Toolkit S3 tab (see below) exposes Size and Date fields as a table.

 ![](jetbrains-s3.png)